-Your Digital Audio Workstation (DAW) is basically your recording software, and will be the canvas for your creations.
+Your Digital Audio Workstation (DAW) is basically your recording software and will be the canvas for your creations.
 This is what you will create your music using, and it is the software and home of your new creations.
-For this reason, it is incredibly important to understand the kind of DAW will might suit you best and help you realise the sounds in your head.
+For this reason, it is incredibly important to understand the kind of DAW will suit you best and help you realise the sounds in your head.

 In this article, I will compare two of the big hitters and industry standards in the DAW game: Apple’s Logic Pro X vs Ableton Live.
-There are a number of different variations of Ableton DAWs, so for the avoidance of doubt I am using Ableton Live 10 Lite.
+There are a number of different variations of Ableton DAWs, so for the avoidance of doubt, I am using Ableton Live 10 Lite.
 Although, you can also see a review of Ableton Live 10 Standard on our blog.

 Ableton Live come in different degrees called Intro, Standard and Suite.
 It is worth heading to their website to get a sense of what is available in each version.
 In terms of hardware, I use an iMac and my interface is a Focusrite 18i20 rack unit.

 Ableton is generally known for its flexibility and application in a live context.
 Whereas Logic Pro X is positioned more as a studio engine alternative to Pro-Tools.
-That said, Ableton are keen to emphasise that their product can be used effectively the studio as well as live.
+That said, Ableton is keen to emphasise that their product can be used effectively in the studio as well as live.
 So, let’s see how they compare and which comes out as the best DAW!

 Opening any new software can be a daunting experience.
 When it comes to something as complex as a DAW, it is a totally new world!
 In Ableton, the first thing to highlight is the Info View, in the bottom left-hand corner of the window.